The 2024 Grant Application Period Opens on August 1st, 2023.

 Organizations eligible for MHIB grants include non-profit organizations, clubs and associations, businesses, farms and stables, government entities, schools, and educational institutions.
 Projects of interest to the Board include those that develop new opportunities for the Maryland horse industry.

-Projects will be evaluated for their value to the industry, degree of industry promotion, size and scope of activity, financial need, potential for matching funds, benefits and quality of the written presentation.
+Projects will be evaluated for their value to the industry, degree of industry promotion, size, and scope of activity, financial need, potential for matching funds, benefits, and quality of the written presentation.
 Grant requests should not exceed $3,000.
 The average grant amount is approximately $1,200.
-In FY 2015,28 projects received $30,000 in grant allocations.
+I In FY 2022, 37 projects received nearly $40,000 in grant allocations.

 All grant applications are typically due in early October with recipients announced in early January.
 Projects should be completed by June 30.

 The MHIB was established in 1998 to promote and develop the equine industry in Maryland.
 For more information, contact MHIB Executive Director Ross Peddicord at 410-841-5798 or email email@example.com.